zxlation/FC2N/README.md

 Pretrained models
 --------
-Some pretrained models are available at the following link.
+Some pretrained models are available at the following link: `FC2N/records/FC2N/`.
 Note these results may be slightly different from those in the paper.

 [https://pan.baidu.com/s/1eli43BzEF7KgNrT68jtWQw](https://pan.baidu.com/s/1eli43BzEF7KgNrT68jtWQw)